HarbourMasters/Lighthouse/docs/BanjoKazooie/ARCHITECTURE.md

 ### Music

-`sfx_musicplay.c` wraps the N_AL audio API for background music.
+`sfx/musicplay.c` wraps the N_AL audio API for background music.
 Music tracks are associated with asset IDs, sample rates, and reverb types.

 ---